top of page

 Best Practices for Drafting Force Majeure Clauses

-In the realm of maritime contracts, the creation of force majeure clauses necessitates adherence to certain best practices.
+The creation of force majeure clauses necessitates adherence to certain best practices.
 These practices aim to ensure clarity, specificity, and alignment with industry standards.
 By focusing on these aspects, parties can effectively mitigate risks and avoid disputes.
 This is achieved through contract drafting practices that are both effective and legally sound.

 Clarity and Specificity in Language